tlambert03/bobiac/content/05_segmentation/machine_learning/pixel_classification_with_ilastik.md

 <div align="center"> <img class="custom-image" src="../../../_static/images/ilastik/5b.png" alt="Ilastik Logo" width="800"> </div>

-You can click ***Ok*** to close the window and then click on the ***Export All*** button to start exporting the predictions for all the training images.
+Click on the ***Export All*** button to start exporting the predictions for all the training images.
 If you look in the folder where your training images are stored, you will find the exported results with the suffix *_Simple Segmentation*.

 ### 6. Batch Processing